Megan Russo L’23

 As a first-generation college and professional student who has experienced homelessness, Megan has come to understand that although poverty is personally experienced, it is embedded within a national context.
 It is this shift in understanding – from a personal to a national context – coupled with her professional experience that has motivated her to pursue a law degree focused at the intersection of law and policy.

-At Penn Carey Law, Megan serves as an Associate Editor for The Regulatory Review and The Law Review.
-She is a board member for Penn’s First Generation Professionals Group, Mock Trial Association, and Student Public Interest Network.
+At Penn Carey Law, Megan served as an Associate Editor for The Regulatory Review and The Law Review.
+She was a board member for Penn’s First Generation Professionals Group, Mock Trial Association, and Student Public Interest Network.
 Megan spent her 1L summer at the Lawyers’ Committee for Civil Rights Under Law’s Fair Housing and Community Development project and provided research assistance to Criminal Law Professor Shaun Ossei-Owusu.
-She is also a research assistant at Penn’s Quattrone Center for the Fair Administration of Justice and a Fall 2020 extern for the ACLU of Pennsylvania.
+She was also a research assistant at Penn’s Quattrone Center for the Fair Administration of Justice and a Fall 2020 extern for the ACLU of Pennsylvania.